m-hutch/m-hutch.github.io/about.md

 permalink: /about/
 ---

-I am a graduate student at the University of Texas at Dallas in the Master of Science in Geospatial Information Sciences (GIS) program.
+I am a PhD student at the University of Texas at Dallas in the Geospatial Information Science (GIS) program.

 [ORCID]({{site.orcid}}){:target="_blank"}

 ### Education

+#### University of Texas at Dallas
+**Master of Science in Geospatial Information Science**
+*Pioneer Natural Resorces Fellowship*
+2025

 #### The Ohio State University
 **Bachelor of Science in Computational Data Analytics**